Unpaid Volunteers, Interns and Visiting Scholars

 - If the proposed volunteer, intern, or visiting scholar arrangement satisfies all of the requirements of this policy and the background check results are acceptable, then OHR will grant approval for the proposed arrangement to the requesting department in writing or by electronic mail.

-- Any approved volunteer, intern, or visiting scholar must fully complete and sign a Release of Liability Form prior to starting his/her assignment.
+- Any approved volunteer, intern, or visiting scholar must fully complete and sign a Release of Liability Form prior to starting their assignment.
 For volunteers and unpaid interns, the Release for Unpaid Interns and Volunteers form should be used; for unpaid visiting scholars, the Release for Unpaid Visiting Scholars form should be used.
 The requesting department should fill out the top section of the release, making sure that the description of the activity performed matches that provided on the Unpaid Volunteer, Intern and Visiting Scholar Request Form.
 The signed release must be maintained on file in the appointing department for no less than three years following completion of the volunteer, intern, or visiting scholar arrangement and subject to audit by OHR on request.